 Defi has had explosive growth in August in what has been a volatile month for the emerging yield farming niche within the crypto ecosystem.
 Projects appear to be popping up faster than most can digest their purpose or design.
 The excitement and irrational exuberance of the past few weeks has similarities to the volatility experience in the ICO boom of 2017.
-Yield Farming is where users are rewarded with tokens by providing liquidity to a Defi protocol, and it has captivated a segment of the market.
+Yield Farming is where users are rewarded with tokens by providing liquidity in crypto to a Defi protocol, and it has captivated a segment of the market.

 Uniswap has been the decentralised exchange where most of the action has been taking place.
 On August 30th 24hr trading volume on Uniswap hit $426 million, surprisingly surpassing Coinbase at $348 million.
 Towards the end of August and early September Uniswap hit over $900 million in 24hrs, a figure that’s hard to comprehend given the protocol was relatively unknown outside of the Defi world until recently.